Generalization of generative model for neuronal ensemble inference method

-Given this, various methods for inferring functional neuronal ensembles, which are groups of neurons with synchronous activity, have been proposed for clarifying global structure of network.
-It can also be used for limiting the data to be analyzed as preprocessing of local network structure inference\cite{lopes2011neuronal,lopes2013detecting,carrillo2015endogenous,romano2015spontaneous,molter2018detecting}.
-Among these methods, Bayesian inference model and Markov chain Monte Carlo (MCMC) method are used in the previous study\cite{diana2019bayesian}, whose improvement for faster convergence to inference result is also proposed \cite{kimura2021improved}.
-As another topic, it has been suggested that hub neurons, which have connections with many neurons and influence them in neuronal network, are involved in the efficiency of the information processing mechanism between neurons \cite{gal2021role}.
-Thus, the inferences of the functional neuronal ensemble centered on hub neurons and network structure inside and outside the ensemble are important not only as a preprocessing for inference of local network structure but also for elucidating the global mechanism of brain functions.
+In addition to the functional connection, functional neuronal ensembles are defined as groups of neurons with virtual functional connections determined by the synchronization of their activities.
+It should be emphasized that the synchronous activities of neurons do not necessarily depend on the presence or absence of direct structural coupling, but may also on indirect structural coupling through multiple neurons.
+Such functional neuronal ensembles play a specific role in the information processing in the brain, and various methods for inferring functional neuronal ensembles have been proposed \cite{lopes2011neuronal,lopes2013detecting,molter2018detecting}.
+It can also be used for limiting the data to be analyzed as preprocessing of local functional network inference.
+As another significant topic, it has been suggested that hub neurons, which have functional connections with many neurons and influence them in neuronal network, are involved in the efficiency of the information processing between neurons \cite{gal2021role}.
+Thus, inference of functional neuronal ensembles centered on hub neurons is important not only as a preprocessing for local functional network inference but also for elucidating the global mechanism of brain functions.